Noncollapsed degeneration of Einstein 4-manifolds II: Introduction

 \subsection{Obstructions to the Gromov-Hausdorff desingularization of Einstein orbifolds}

+Our main application in this paper is a nonexistence result: there exists Einstein orbifolds which cannot be approached by smooth Einstein metrics with specific topologies in the Gromov-Hausdorff sense.
+For this, it is enough to prove that the obstructions of Theorem \ref{gluing pert} do not vanish.

-There is a well-known family of Ricci-flat ALE spaces which are the so-called \emph{gravitational instantons}.
-They have been classified in \cite{kro} and their Kähler quotients have been classified in \cite{suv}.
-It is a famous conjecture that all Ricci-flat ALE spaces are of these two types.
+The hyperkähler ALE spaces which are called \emph{gravitational instantons} have been classified in \cite{kro} and their Kähler quotients have been classified in \cite{suv}.
+It is a famous conjecture, \cite{bkn}, that all Ricci-flat ALE spaces are Kähler.

 Our first goal here is to prove that an obstruction holds for any Gromov-Hausdorff desingularization by trees of Kähler Ricci-flat ALE orbifolds, which are conjecturally the only possibilities.
 The obstruction to satisfy is $\det \mathbf{R} =0$ at a singular point of the orbifold metric, where $\mathbf{R}$ is the Riemannian curvature seen as an endomorphism on the space of $2$-forms.